grafana/carbon-relay-ng/docs/tcp-admin-interface.md

 # TCP Interface

-Admin commands that you can execute on a live carbon-relay-ng daemon.
+Admin commands that you can execute on a live carbon-relay-ng daemon (experimental feature).
 Note: you can also have carbon-relay-ng execute these commands at bootup via the init.cmds setting, although that is deprecated in favor of the proper [config file](config.md)